harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 When running the test we will use scripts and test data from the git repo https://github.com/harcokuppens/CourseGradingWithDOMjudge/.
-From the `test/` subfolder of this repo we will use the pre-setup data files:
+From the `test/` subfolder of this repo we will set up a "Test course" in 2 parts where each part has its own team configuration.
+For this setup we use the data files:

 - `test/admins.csv` : teacher admin accounts
+- `test/teams-part9001.csv` : fake student accounts for test part 1 of the course.
+We use the high number 9001 to make it clear this is a test.
-- `test/teams.csv` : fake student accounts
+- `test/teams-part9002.csv` : fake student accounts for test part 2 of the course
-- `test/hello.zip` : zip file containing source code for many submissions in its `submissions/` folder.
+- `test/hello/` : folder for the "Hello World" problem which contains:
+  - `publications.zip` : student submissions in a zip file The zip file contains a single root `submissions/` folder which contains subfolders for the separate submission.
+Each submission subfolder just contains the source code for that submission.
+DOMjudge automatically recognizes the language when the source files are submitted.
+Note that we have submissions with more than one source file.
-- `test/gradings.details.xlsx`: the final excel data table you will get when you have processed the submission results.
-This file will be regeneraed in this test again, which we can then compare with an older version in the `test/` folder to see we still get similar results.
+  - `gradings.details.xlsx`: the final excel data table you will get when you have processed the submission results.
+This file will be regenerated in this test again, which we can then compare with this older version to see we still get similar results.
 Note: the files can differ in timing data.
+  - `gradings.xlsx` : same as for `gradings.details.xlsx` but then with fewer details
+- `test/fltcmp/` : folder for the "Float special compare test" problem.
+It contains the same files as described for the "Hello World" problem above, but then for this problem.

 From the `bin/` subfolder we will use scripts described in detail [here](scripts.md).

 We will show how to run the command with their output in a console.
 When showing these examples the `$` is the prompt of your console.
 All lines without a starting `$` are output lines of the command.
-Eg.
+E.g.

 ```console
 $ echo "hello"